 Central Bank Award Rodrigo Gómez

-In order to honor the memory of Don Rodrigo Gómez (1897-1970), general director of Banco de México (1952-1970), the governors of the Latin American central banks established an annual Prize for the preparation of studies that are of interest to the central banks.
-This award has become a benchmark for regional research.
+In order to honor the memory of Don Rodrigo Gómez (1897-1970), General Director of Banco de México (1952-1970), the governors of the Latin American central banks established an annual Award to promote the elaboration of studies that are of keen interest to central banks.
+This award has become a yardstick for research at a regional level.

 From their creation, in September of 1970 the award has been granted so far, to the following works: